dvreeze/yaidom/docs/yaidom-tutorial.rst

 consider using a ``DocumentParserUsingSax`` with custom ``ElemProducingSaxHandler`` producers.
 If even more flexibility is needed, consider using a custom ``DocumentParser`` implementation that may or may not wrap another document parser.
 After all, the only thing that the ``DocumentParser`` trait promises is that it can take an XML ``InputStream`` and parse that into a yaidom ``Document``.
-How that is done is completely left open to implementing classes.
+How that is done is completely left to implementing classes.

 As seen in this section, the one thing that yaidom does not do is suggest that there is only 1 way to get from the XML input source to a yaidom DOM-like Document.